Early Reading/ Phonics

 Using RWI, the children learn to read effortlessly so they can put all their energy into comprehending what they read.
 It also allows them to spell effortlessly so they can put all their energy into composing what they write.

-The Read Write Inc Leaders at Woodfield Primary School are Mr Coe and Miss Clark.
+The Read Write Inc Leaders at Woodfield Primary School is Mr Coe.
 If you have any questions or need any guidance on the programme, please pop in to the school office or give them a call and they will arrange an appointment for you.

 Communication and Language is a vital component of future success in reading and writing.
 In Nursery, children are supported to develop their speaking and listening skills at an age appropriate level through their play and explorations.
-Children are given the opportunity to explore environmental sounds, initial sounds, patterns and body percussion through taught sessions.
-The emphasis during these sessions is getting children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.
+Children are given the opportunity to explore environmental sounds, initial sounds, patterns and body percussion through daily Together Time sessions.
+The emphasis in Nursery is getting children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.
 Nursery children also receive daily Oracy sessions which allow them to explore their language further.
 Children are promoted to develop their confidence in speech and extend their vocabulary through play and repeated, familiar activities encouraging talk and giving meaning to new words.

 When using RWI to read the children will: